Dan Quisenberry: Kansas City Royals

-Unlike many of his peer closers, Quisenberry did not possess a hard fastball, and thus had to rely on pinpoint control, guile, and deception, which was augmented by the submarine delivery he first used in 1980.
+Unlike many closers, Quisenberry did not possess a hard fastball, and thus had to rely on pinpoint control, guile, and deception, which was augmented by the submarine delivery he first used in 1980.
 His primary pitch was a sinking fastball, which causes hitters to hit the ball on the ground rather than in the air.
 He also threw a curveball, a changeup he developed in 1984, and an occasional knuckleball.
 Although Quisenberry was not a strikeout pitcher (averaging only 3.3 strikeouts per nine innings during his career), he offset this deficiency by seldom walking batters or throwing wild pitches.
-His 45 saves in 1983 set a single-season record (tied in 1984 by Bruce Sutter and broken in 1986 by Dave Righetti), and set a team record that was matched in 1993 by Jeff Montgomery and surpassed in 2013 by Greg Holland.
+His 45 saves in 1983 set a single-season MLB record, later tied in 1984 by Bruce Sutter and broken in 1986 by Dave Righetti, and set a team record that was tied in 1993 by Jeff Montgomery and surpassed in 2013 by Greg Holland.
 Quisenberry was the first pitcher in major league history to save more than 40 games in a season twice in his career.
 He won a World Series with the Royals in 1985 and was the winning pitcher of Game 6, notorious for Don Denkinger's blown call at first base.

-In 1983, the Royals signed Quisenberry to a lifetime contract, similar to the contract of his teammate, George Brett.
+In 1983, the Royals signed Quisenberry to a lifetime contract, similar to the contract of teammate George Brett.
 However, a rocky start in 1988 led to Quisenberry's relegation to middle relief and mop-up duty.
 Shortly before the All-Star break, he was released by the Royals.

+St. Louis Cardinals and San Francisco Giants

 Ten days later, the St. Louis Cardinals, managed by ex-Royals manager Whitey Herzog, signed Quisenberry as a free agent.
 After pitching for a year and a half in St. Louis, Quisenberry signed to play with the San Francisco Giants in 1990.
 He tore his rotator cuff just five appearances into the 1990 season; this was the first serious injury of his career.
 Quisenberry retired from baseball in 1990 with 244 saves, then the fifth-highest total in major league history.

+Career legacy

 In the 1996 Baseball Hall of Fame balloting by the Baseball Writers' Association of America, Quisenberry received 18 votes, just under the 24 vote (5%) cut-off to remain on the ballot.
 In the same election, Bruce Sutter, a pitcher with remarkably similar overall statistics, received 137 votes; Sutter went on to be elected to the National Baseball Hall of Fame and Museum in 2006.
-In 2013, Quisenberry's Hall of Fame candidacy was given a second look by the Expansion Era Committee, which reexamines the credentials of overlooked players from 1973–present, but he fell short of the 12 votes needed from the 16-member panel.
+In 2013, Quisenberry's Hall of Fame candidacy was given a second look by the Expansion Era Committee, which re-examines the credentials of overlooked players from 1973–present, but he fell short of the 12 votes needed from the 16-member panel.

-Along with Sutter and Rich Gossage, Quisenberry was at the forefront of the transition from relief ace to the Tony La Russa ninth inning closer.
+Along with Sutter and Rich Gossage, Quisenberry was part of the transition from "fire men" to the ninth inning closer popularized by manager Tony La Russa.